Diabetes and pregnancy

 Pregnancy places extra demands on a woman's body meaning diabetes needs to be carefully monitored and blood sugar levels well managed.

 Diabetes in pregnancy increases the risk of having a large baby, stillbirth, miscarriage, the need for a caesarean delivery and possible health problems for the child later in life.

 If you have diabetes and would like to get pregnant, there are steps you can take with your diabetes care team take to lessen the risks to you and your baby.

-As well as managing diabetes, the normal pre-pregnancy advice will be given to stop smoking, avoid alcohol, have a healthy balanced diet and to stay active.
+As well as managing diabetes, the normal pre-pregnancy advice will be given to not smoke, avoid alcohol, have a healthy balanced diet, and to stay active.